-ACC 335 Income Tax
+ACC 335 Income Tax (4 cr. hrs.)

 Theoretical basis for taxation from laws and regulations, determination of taxable income, deductions, exclusions and study of and filing returns.
 Prerequisite: ACC 111 with a grade of C- or better.

 ACC 341 Cost Management Accounting I (4 cr. hrs.)